<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 How long does it take to close?
 Most home sales close within 30 days.

 Is the money I make on my home sale taxable?
 Yes.
 The IRS calls the money you make in your home sale capital gain.
 However, just like anything else you pay taxes on, you might be eligible for a tax break or a capital gain tax exemption.
-And the IRS gives a little extra grace to military home sellers with their on extended duty exemption.
+The IRS gives a little extra grace to military home sellers with the extended duty exemption.

 As you’re preparing your finances and looking to invest in your next home or stash your profit away for retirement, be sure to check out The Effect of Capital Gain Tax Exclusions on Military Home Sellers and find out if you qualify.